F-I-D-O/Manuals/manuals/Programming/C++/C++ Workflow.md

 This guide presents mostly the following workflows:

-- Clion or Visual Studio IDE
+- CLion or Visual Studio IDE
 - CMake
 - any sequencing tool (these are discribed only briefly as they are configured automaticvally by CMake)
 - MSVC and GCC compiler toolchains